 Next, Ms. Sneed wandered over to her desk.
 Mr. Grow noticed a huge stack of picture books.
 “The second step is to select 30 or more books from the school library.
 I pulled these myself, but you can also ask the librarian to do it for you.
 These books may be short, but each has a reading level of 4.0 or higher.
 After all, we want to keep our readers challenged.”

-Ms. Sneed dug into her biography file one more time.
-“Why don’t you take a look at these fun crafts?
-When kids work with their hands, they become more engaged in their biographies.”
+Ms. Sneed dug into her teaching biography file one more time.
+“Why don’t you take a look at these templates?
+When kids work with their hands, they become more engaged in their biographies.
+In addition to crafts, a double timeline, social media activity, and research pages are included.”

 Continue Teaching Biography with Longer Texts

-“Well actually, it’s one of my favorites.
+“Now it’s time to discuss one of my favorites when teaching biography.
 This project lets you bring history to life!
 After researching a famous person, kids write monologues and dress like the people in their biographies.
 It’s a wax museum right in your classroom.”

 “Formats vary from simple to complex.
 Just choose the living history presentation style that’s right for you: